Fuchida/gibson/README.md

   >> pip install -r requirements.txt
 ```

-Set the repository url with your .md posts and secrete password in `config.py`
+In `config.py` set `POSTS_GIT_REPO` to point to the Github repo with your posts and set `POSTS_GIT_REPO_SECRET`
-or set them as environment variables.
+with the password for the webhook service.
+These can also be set as environment variables.

 Also be sure to point your POST repo webhook setting to youblog.com/update